Community Investment Grants

 Grant amount: Up to US $100,000

-Andeavor and its employees provide support to 501(c)(3) non-profit and government-related organizations and agencies in the form of foundation grants, corporate contributions and sponsorships, workplace giving and volunteerism.
-While we will accept requests from eligible organizations across our service territory, preference will be given to communities where the Company has a significant employee presence.
+MPC and our employees provide support to 501(c)(3) non-profit and government-related organizations and agencies in the form of foundation grants, corporate contributions and sponsorships and workplace giving and volunteerism.
+While we will accept requests from eligible organizations across our marketing area, preference will be given to communities where the company has a significant operational and employee presence.

 You can learn more about this opportunity by visiting the funder's website.

-- To be eligible to receive charitable support from Andeavor or the Andeavor Foundation, organizations must be:
+- To be eligible to receive charitable support from MPC, organizations must be both:

 - Incorporated in the United States

-- Neither Andeavor nor the Andeavor Foundation will make charitable contributions to any of the following:
+- Neither MPC nor the Marathon Petroleum Foundation will make charitable contributions to any of the following:

 - For-profit entities